Important Pricing Correction: The "$179/Month" Rate Does Not Apply to Tirzepatide

 Henry Meds offers tirzepatide in some program pathways as oral tablets in addition to the standard injectable vial format.
 This is an important distinction patients should clarify before enrolling.
 Compounded injectable tirzepatide (vial + syringe, subcutaneous injection) is the format most directly comparable to the clinical trial data from SURMOUNT-1, which demonstrated 22.5% average weight loss at 72 weeks.
 Oral compounded tirzepatide has lower bioavailability — a higher dose is required for equivalent exposure — and the clinical evidence base is thinner than for injectable tirzepatide.

-Neither format is inherently unsafe, but they are not equivalent.
-When evaluating Henry Meds' tirzepatide offering, confirm: is the specific program you're enrolling in injectable tirzepatide or oral tirzepatide tablets?
-The pricing, dosing protocol, and evidence basis differ meaningfully between the two.
+Neither format is inherently unsafe, but they are not equivalent, and they are priced differently (roughly $349/month for oral tablets vs. $297–$549/month for injectable, depending on dose tier).
+When evaluating Henry Meds' tirzepatide offering, confirm: is the specific program you're enrolling in injectable tirzepatide or oral tirzepatide tablets, and what is the price at your expected maintenance dose?

 Henry Meds vs Luma Health: Full Comparison